informationgrid/ingrid-ibus/README.md

 or

-build from source with `mvn package assembly:single`.
+build from source with `mvn package`.

 Execute